skhatiri/Aerialist/docs/k8s_setup.md

 3. **Generate a Kubeconfig File**: Open a terminal and run the following command to generate a kubeconfig file for your local Kubernetes instance:
    `kubectl config view --raw --minify > k8s-config.yaml`

-3. **Upload Kubeconfig as a ConfigMap**: Create a Kubernetes ConfigMap named k8s-config by uploading the kubeconfig file generated:
+4. **Upload Kubeconfig as a ConfigMap**: Create a Kubernetes ConfigMap named k8s-config by uploading the kubeconfig file generated:
-   `kubectl config view --raw --minify > k8s-config.yaml`
+   `kubectl create configmap k8s-config --from-file k8s-config.yaml`

-5. **Set Environment variable**: Set the environment variable `KUBE_USE_VOLUME` to `True` in your environment.
+5. **Enable Use of Docker Volumes**: Edit your `.env` file and set the environment variable `KUBE_USE_VOLUME` to `True` in your environment.
+This will enable the use of docker volumes instead of cloud storage to share files with simulation containers.

-6. **Specify Output Folder**: Edit the path in the `k8s-job-avoidance-local.yaml` or `k8s-job-local.yaml` file to specify the desired output folder within your project.
+6. **Specify Volume Address**:  Edit your `.env` file and set the environment variable `KUBE_VOLUME_PATH` to a desired path to be shared as a volume with the simulation containers in K8S.
+Container inputs and outputs (simulation logs, etc. ) will be copied to this address.

 7. **Run the Task**: `python3 aerialist exec --test samples/tests/mission1-k8s.yaml`